hero-image-psychology-job-opportunities_Walbrook

 With a psychology graduate degree, you’ll build key skills that employers really value.
 These include research, communication, problem-solving, and appreciation of human behaviour.
-They come in use across many different roles, not just in traditional psychology jobs.
+They’re useful across many different roles, not just in traditional psychology jobs.

 Depending on the route you take, the course usually takes 1-5 years to complete.
 It also brings you closer to specialist roles that need further training or registration.
 If you are aiming to become a chartered psychologist, we have outlined the steps you'll need to take in our guide: What is BPS accreditation, and why is it important?